 health and education services and advocate for women and children's rights.
 The project will use a comprehensive approach that is woven through community outreach initiatives, focusing on appropriate health education for all groups(women, children, youth, men) and the promotion of gender equality and awareness of the rights of women and girls.
 People will get information about rights to equality, safety, health and education services.
 Through workshops and classes, the topics will empower self advocacy to express their own voices, know their rights, their options and make choices.

-Donations to assist with NZERU ZA A MAI can be made at any time to The Caia Connection in Canada through Pay Pal.
+Donations to assist with NZERU ZA A MAI can be made at any time to The Caia Connection

 - Prevention Education